 The legal basis should provide a high degree of certainty for each material aspect of an FMI’s activities in all relevant jurisdictions.

 (a) UNISS/RTGS activities are conducted across the country and the services are provided in Uganda, governed by Ugandan law.
-The regulatory frameworks covers the RTGS/UNISS activities which include the following;
+The regulatory frameworks cover the RTGS/UNISS activities which include the following;

 the appointment of the BOU as the UNISS-RTGS operator.